yogi0001122/tech-challenge/README.md

 These are code samples that show common scenario operations with the different-2 product's using Python different-2 libraries/module.

+- [1-challenge](./1-challenge/challenge1.jpg) - Get the meta data of an instancee within Azure Cloud:

 - [2-challenge](./2-challenge) - Get the meta data of an instancee within Azure Cloud:
     - Call IMDS API and Return a json formatted output.
     - Retrieve individual data key